Alexandros Papagos: Political career

 In January 1955, Papagos began to develop gastric issues, a result of his imprisonment during World War II; he appointed Stefanos Stefanopoulos to serve as provisional premier during his illness.
-However, Papago's condition worsened, and he died of a lung hemorrhage on 4 October 1955.
+However, Papagos condition worsened, and he died of a lung hemorrhage on 4 October 1955.

 The Athens suburb of Papagou, where the Ministry of Defence is located, is named after him.